-Funding: We gratefully acknowledge the support provided by the Ministry of Business, Innovation and Employment, New Zealand via the Beyond Myrtle Rust Research Program (Endeavour C09X1806) We acknowledge Rangitāne O Manawatū, Genomics Aotearoa, and the New Zealand eScience Infrastructure for facilitating access to the L. scoparium genome data set.
-We thank mana whenua and landowners for kindly allowing scientists and seed collectors access to their lands to receive plant samples and undertake this research.
+We thank Rangitāne O Manawatū, Genomics Aotearoa, and the New Zealand eScience Infrastructure for facilitating access to the L. scoparium genome data set; and mana whenua and landowners for kindly allowing scientists and seed collectors access to their lands to receive plant samples and undertake this research.